 as abortion, artificial birth control, remarriage after divorce, fornication,

-and a perversion of marriage so as to undermine the family values that would
+and perversion of marriage) so as to undermine any family values that could

 obstruct the activist agenda.